I-Gray/ice-pack-allocation/README.md

 src/output/orders_assigned_w_ice.csv
 ```
 If there are missing postcodes, then the box is skipped and added to a seperate output CSV.
+Note: The schema for these missing orders is the `Box` schema that is defined in the `models.py`.
 ```commandline
 src/output/orders_skipped.csv
 ```